Digital Nomad Tax

 Income earned in Portugal

-As a Portuguese tax resident you will in principle be liable to income on your worldwide income.
-However, some income is exempt from tax if it originates from abroad (cfr. infra).
-The tax rate for your professional income will be a 20% flat tax rate.
+The tax rate for qualifying professional income will be a 20% flat tax rate.
 Nevertheless, you could opt for the normal progressive rates if this would be more beneficial.

 The flat tax rate is only applicable if you perform professional activities of high added value.
 In addition, they need to be of a scientific, artistic or technical nature.
 You should also be able to prove that your income stems from such activities.
-The normal tax rates apply for any other professional income.

 Income earned abroad